-- 1. We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21. - 2.
+- We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21. - 2.
 We acknowledge, as members of management of the Council, our responsibility for the fair presentation of the financial statements.
-We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the [Council] in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21, and are free of material misstatements, including omissions.
+We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the [Council] in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom

+2020/21, and are free of material misstatements, including omissions.
 We have approved the financial statements.

 - 3. The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
 As members of management of the Council, we believe that the Council has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21, that are free from material misstatement, whether due to fraud or error.
-We have disclosed to you any significant changes in our processes, controls, policies and procedures that we have made to address the effects of the COVID-19 pandemic on our system of internal controls. - 5.
-There are no unadjusted audit differences identified during the current audit and pertaining to the latest period presented. - B. Non-compliance with law and regulations, including fraud - 1.
-We acknowledge that we are responsible to determine that the Council's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
+We have disclosed to you any significant changes in our processes, controls, policies and procedures that we have made to address the effects of the COVID-19 pandemic on our system of internal controls. - in the accompanying schedule, accumulated by you during the current audit and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We have not corrected these differences identified by and brought to the attention from the auditor because [specify reasons for not correcting misstatement].

+B. Non-compliance with law and regulations, including fraud

+- 1. We acknowledge that we are responsible to determine that the Council's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
 We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 3.
 We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 4.
 We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Council (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: